 Leading RPA vendors make sure of this by following DevSecOps best practices and using "bot lifecycle management" (BLM).
 BLM is a framework for continuous testing and deployment of bots and their dependencies in separate software development lifecycle environments.
 Bots are exported and imported using APIs and are secured at rest with AES 256-bit encryption and in motion with TLS1.2.
 Role-based access control (RBAC) provides the highest security and compliance levels, ensuring that only bots with a "need to know" status get access to systems and data.

 What does all this mean?
 Leading RPA makers have robust measures to ensure bots don't abuse their ability to access systems.
-The bots get assigned least privileges for accessing applications, which means they can only log into specific systems for specific tasks involving very specific data.
+The bots get assigned the least privileges for accessing applications, which means they can only log into specific systems for specific tasks involving very specific data.
 Clear separation of duties keeps them from straying from the right path.
 All this helps government organizations protect the integrity and security of critical applications and data.

 Additionally, the controls you get over your bots enable you to program them to meet stringent regulatory mandates and comply with regulations such as Sarbanes-Oxley (SOX), HIPAA, and GDPR.